msqr1/importizer/HowItWorks.md

-This document provides technical overview of the design and mechanism of importizer.
+This document provides a technical overview of the design and mechanism of importizer.
 # Table of Contents
 - [Prerequisite](#prerequisite)
 - [Background](#background)